Khond people: Social and environmental concerns

 The tribe's plight was the subject of a Survival International short film narrated by actress Joanna Lumley.
 In 2010 India's environment ministry ordered Vedanta Resources to halt a sixfold expansion of an aluminium refinery in Odisha.

 As part of its Demand Dignity campaign, in 2011 Amnesty International published a report concerning the rights of the Dongria Kondh.

 Celebrities backing the campaign included Arundhati Roy (the Booker prize-winning author), as well as the British actors Joanna Lumley and Michael Palin.

-In April 2013, the Supreme Court in a landmark decision, Orissa Mining Corporation Ltd vs Ministry Of Environment & Forest dated 18 April 2013, upheld the ban on Vedanta's project in the Niyamgiri Hills, ruling that development projects can not be at the cost of Constitutional cultural and religious fundamentaal rights of the Khonds and directed that the consent of the Khond community affected by the Vedanta project must be obtained prior to commencement.
+In April 2013, the Supreme Court in a landmark decision, Orissa Mining Corporation Ltd vs Ministry Of Environment & Forest dated 18 April 2013, upheld the ban on Vedanta's project in the Niyamgiri Hills, ruling that development projects can not be at the cost of constitutional, fundamental cultural and religious rights of the Khonds and directed that the consent of the Khond community affected by the Vedanta project must be obtained prior to commencement.

 The Khonds voted against the project in August 2013, and in January 2014 the Ministry for Environment and Forests stopped the Vedanta project.

 The Niyamgiri movement and the resultant decision of the Supreme Court is considered a major milestone in indigenous rights jurisprudence in India.

 Communal unrest and insurgency

 On 25 December 2007, ethnic conflict broke out between Khond tribals and Pano Scheduled Caste people in Kandhamals.

-On 23 August 2008, Hindu ascetic Swami Lakshmanananda Saraswati - who worked among the Khond tribals for their educational upliftment - was murdered along with four others, including a boy by a team of Maoist gunmen which allegedly included Catholic Panos.
+On 23 August 2008, Hindu ascetic Swami Lakshmanananda Saraswati (who was said to have worked among the Khond tribals for their educational upliftment) was murdered along with four others, including a boy, by a team of Maoist gunmen which allegedly included Catholic Panos.

 Maoist rebels took responsibility for the multiple murders.
-This led to large-scale riots between the indigenous ethnic Kandha tribe and the Scheduled Caste Pano communities.
-The underlying causes are complex and cross political and religious boundaries.
+This led to large-scale riots between the Kandha tribe and the Pano communities.
+The underlying causes are complex, and cross political and religious boundaries.
 Land encroachment, perceived or otherwise, was the main source of tension between the Khond and Pano communities.
 It was widely believed by the Khonds that Panos were purchasing tribal land by forged documents wherein they were shown to be Khonds.
-The clash was predominantly ethnic, as both Hindu Kondhs and Protestant Christian Kondhs were on the same side, fighting against Catholic Panos.
+The clash was predominantly ethnic, as both Hindu Kondhs and Protestant Christian Kondhs were on the same side, fighting against Catholic and Hindu Panos.

 Later the conflict assumed communal overtones, as it was projected by western media to be a persecution of "Christian Minorities" rather than an ethnic conflict for land resources.

 In April 2010, a special "fast track" court in Phulbani convicted 105 people.
 Ten people were acquitted due to lack of evidence.

 Kandhamal district is currently a part of the Red Corridor of India, an area with significant Maoist insurgency activity.
 Suspected Maoist rebels detonated a roadside land mine on 27 November 2010, blowing up an ambulance.
 A patient, a paramedic, and the vehicle's driver were killed.